UkoeHB/bevy_kot/bevy_kot_ecs/README.md

 # ECS

 [`ReactCommands`] makes it easy to register and unregister ECS hooks.
-It includes: resource mutation, component insertion/mutation/removal (to any entity or to a specific entity), entity despawns, events.

 ### Resource Mutation